Powerlearnproject/se-day1-assignment-siyan99/README.md

 Prompt engineering gives developers more control over users' interactions with the AI.
 Effective prompts provide intent and establish context to the large language models.
 They help the AI refine the output and present it concisely in the required format.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Example: Poor Prompt: “Explain marketing strategies.”
+Better Prompt: “List and explain five digital marketing strategies used for e-commerce businesses.”
+By specifying “five strategies” and focusing on “e-commerce businesses”, the AI model generates more relevant and detailed responses.